net-lisias-kspu/ContractConfigurator/Parameters.md

         // Optional parameters do not need to be completed (mainly for use with
         // composite parameters)
         optional = true

+        // NEW!
+        //
+        // Indicates that this parameter needs to be complete "in sequence".
+        // All parameters that are before this parameter in the list (and at
+        // the same level) must be completed before this parameter is allowed
+        // to complete.
+        // Default = false
+        completeInSequence = true
     }

 Some parameters can have child parameters.
 This is only supported for certain parameters, and the details of what the child parameters do is documented on those parameters: